-- unpaid before the warrant was issued and the civil enforcement fee. - (6) A copy of the enforcement warrant must be served on the enforcement debtor.
+- (3) The priority of a renewed enforcement warrant is decided according to the date the warrant was originally issued. - (4) A copy of the renewed enforcement warrant must be served on the enforcement debtor.

 64 Registrar may cancel, suspend or vary enforcement warrant for seizure of property